 Methodologies in Architectural History

 Explores the basic models for the writing and research of architectural history and related fields.
 Discussions will include the evolution of architectural history, intellectual changes, major theories of history, and methodological models relevant to individual students' academic research.
 Readings and critiques of basic textual models will be supplemented with frequent, relatively short writing and research assignments.

 Preservation History and Theory

 Exploration of the history and theory of historic preservation.
-Among the topics discussed will be the historical evolution of preservation standard approaches and problems within the field, and scholarly, economic, legal, and ethical dimensions of preservation practice.
+The topics discussed will be the historical evolution of preservation standard approaches and problems within the field and scholarly, economic, legal, and ethical dimensions of preservation practice.
 The first section of the course explores the early history of the preservation idea in Europe and the United States; the second investigates important concepts and issues within the preservation field, including basic problems such as authenticity, adaptive use, and context.

 Introduces students to legal, advocacy, and policy issues in the fields of historic and cultural preservation.
 It provides a cultural understanding of the institutional framework that governs preservation practice in the United States.
 The course surveys federal statutory laws affecting preservation policy and practice and explores the opportunities and constraints for preservation practice created by constitutional law, tax incentives, grants, and regulatory programs.

 Introduction to historic preservation that surveys political, economic, aesthetic, and technical issues relative to preserving buildings, landscapes, and rural and urban communities.
 Using case studies, field trips, and readings, the course examines the fundamental principles and strategies in contemporary preservation practice in the United States and abroad.

 Examines the North American cultural landscape as it has been shaped by human habitation and addresses preserving this landscape.
 Includes everything from formal gardens to battlefields, from national parks to historic farmsteads, and from sacred sites to transportation corridors.

 Related Coursework in the School of Architecture